Gigaspaces/xap-docs/site/content/release_notes/121vmware-guidelines.markdown

+GigaSpaces XAP fully supports the following:

+- Using virtual machines to host InsightEdge and XAP applications and components.
-GigaSpaces XAP fully supports deployment on virtualized environments running on VMWare Type 1 Hypervisors.
-This includes all major product featurs and APIs, including data access, messaging, code execution, local cache, remoting and persistency.
+- Deployment on virtualized environments running on VMWare Type 1 Hypervisors.
+This includes all major product features and APIs, including data access, messaging, code execution, local cache, remoting and persistency.

+{{%note "Note"%}}
+There are certain guidelines regarding virtual machines that should be followed when setting up the production environment, in order to ensure stability and optimal performance.
+For more information, refer to [JVM Tuning](/xap/12.1/admin/moving-into-production-checklist.html#jvm-tuning).
+{{%/note%}}

 # Supported versions